Topological Gauge Theories with Sixteen Supercharges: Higher $A_\infty$-categorification of Floer Homologies: The Topologically-twisted Gauge Theories

 With auxiliary fields, a straightforward calculation will show that $\mathcal{Q}$ is nilpotent up to gauge transformations generated by $\upsilon$.
 As we wish to study the theory whereby the relevant moduli space is well-behaved (which corresponds to no reducible connections), we shall consider the case where $\upsilon$ has no zero-modes.

-Setting to zero the $\mathcal{Q}$-variations of the fermions in~\eqref{eq:hw susy variations}, we obtain the BPS equations (obeyed by the zero-modes) of HW theory as\footnote{ As we are only considering the case where $\upsilon$ has no zero-modes, we can take it to be zero in the variations of the fermions. }
+Setting to zero the $\mathcal{Q}$-variations of the fermions in~\eqref{eq:hw susy variations}, we obtain the BPS equations of HW theory as\footnote{ As we are only considering the case where $\upsilon$ has no zero-modes, we can take it to be zero in the variations of the fermions. }

 These are the HW equations on $M_4 \times \R$.
 Configurations of $(A_\mu, B_{\mu\nu})$ satisfying~\eqref{eq:hw eqns} constitute a moduli space $\mathcal{M}_{\text{HW}}$ that the HW theory path integral will localize onto.